schluhm/spotify-downloader/README.md

 ### Configuring `config.json`

 Check out `config-template.json` as a guide.
 It should be fairly self-explanatory - put in the API keys where it says "YOUR KEY HERE".
+You shouldn't need to touch anything under `GOOGLE_CONFIG`.

 You will absolutely need to set the APP_CONFIG settings, so do that (I put in the values as they are on my system, as a guide.)

 ### Installation